-How to write a CV is a contentious issue, and an important one.
-Your CV represents you, and is often the only indication potential employers will have about how suitable you are, so its crucial to get it right.
+How to structure a CV is a contentious issue and an important one.
+Your CV represents you, and is often the only indication potential employers will have about how suitable you are, so it’s crucial to get it right.
 Follow our CV plan, and you’re sure of success!

 Follow this template, and your CV will be attracting recruiters and interviews in no time!

 Contact details – put your contact details (name, email, and telephone number) at the top of your CV, so the recruiter does not have to search for them, because chances are if they cannot see your details, your CV will end up in the bin.

 Personal statement – the personal statement on your CV should include a summary of what you’re currently doing in terms of work or study.
 Additionally, you should explain what job you’re looking for, for example, “at the moment, I am seeking employment as an Administrator, and feel I am an excellent candidate for this type of role.”

 Skills – this section of your CV should be bullet points and needs to include all your key skills, like communication, organisation, or teamwork.
 Keep the bullet points to one or two words.

 Achievements – this section of your CV should be a brief paragraph, summarising any extracurricular activities you’ve done, or things you do outside of work.
 For example, volunteer work, fundraisers, or internships.

 Experience – list the jobs you’ve had, starting with the most recent position.
 State the job title, dates to and from, and the company.
 Your duties should be in the form of bullet points and must be kept concise.

 Qualifications – this section should follow the same format as the experience section of your CV and must list all of your education and qualifications.

 Hobbies – your CV should include some personal touches, and a great way to express your individuality is to list your hobbies.
 Keep this section of your CV to a bullet-pointed list, and make it true to you.